Kayma12/MachineLearning-Python/README.md

-# MachineLearning-Python
+# Python MachineLearning
-Getting to know different models in Python to analyse data
+Getting to know different models in Python that analyse and allow prediction on data.